kgram/webpack-node-dev/README.md

 }
 ```

 Current settings for running the node process.
-The core script only recognizes the `debug` property, but other properties can be added freely and are passed to the `onStart`, `getEnvironment`, `onInput`, `onClose`, `onCompile`.
+The core script only recognizes the `debug` property, but other properties can be added freely and are passed to the `onStart`, `getEnvironment`, `getArguments`, `onInput`, `onClose`, `onCompile`.

 `debug` toggles the node `--inspect` flag for the process.